nerdolo/mccluskey-interpreter-py/README.md

 # mccluskey-interpreter-py
-This program takes a minimalised boolean function written in !a!b + !abc convention and calculates it's logic value in python</br>
+This program takes a minimalised boolean function written in !a!b + !abc convention and calculates its logic value in python</br>
 in code descriptions are in polish for now

 # convention